How to Treat Internal Hemorrhoids

 - Mild irritation or mucus discharge

-Unlike external hemorrhoids, internal hemorrhoids are usually painless unless they become prolapsed or irritated.
+Unlike external hemorrhoids, internal hemorrhoids are usually painless unless prolapsed or irritated.

 Grades of Internal Hemorrhoids